Laraki: Fulgura

 The Laraki Fulgura is the company's first attempt at a sports car.
 Originally unveiled as a concept at the 2002 Geneva Motor Show, a proposed production version debuted a year later at the same show.
 A slightly redesigned version of the bodywork was unveiled in 2005.

-Based on the frame and mechanicals of a Lamborghini Diablo, the Fulgura is equipped with a quad-turbo Mercedes-Benz 6.0 L V12, initially proposed to produce 920 hp, attached to a 6-speed manual transmission.
-A new aerodynamic carbon fibre body is also added.
+Based on the frame and mechanicals of a Lamborghini Diablo, the Fulgura is equipped with a quad-turbocharged Mercedes-Benz 6.0 L V12, initially proposed to produce 920 hp, attached to a 6-speed manual transmission.
+A new aerodynamic carbon fibre body was also added.
 This brings the Fulgura to an estimated price of $555,750.
 Performance for the Fulgura is an estimated top speed of 398 km/h and acceleration of 0 – 100 km/h in 3.3 seconds.
-By 2006, these figures were amended and the 6.0 L V12 was proposed to produce 730 hp, and mated to a 7-speed gearbox and a top speed of 350 km/h and 0–100 km/h in 3.4 seconds.
-Also cheaper V8 version of the Fulgara has 5.4 L supercharged M113 engine which produses 570 hp.
+By 2006, these figures were amended and the 6.0 L V12 was proposed to produce 730 hp, and was mated to a 7-speed gearbox, giving it a top speed of 350 km/h and 0–100 km/h (62 mph) acceleration in 3.4 seconds.
+The cheaper V8 version of the Fulgara has a 5.4 L supercharged M113 engine which produces 570 hp.